Police confirm identity of 101st victim of huge Maui wildfire

 The victims of the deadliest U.S. wildfire in more than a century ranged in age from 7 to 97, but more than two-thirds were in their 60s or older, according to Maui police's list of known victims.

+“One of the best views of the ocean is is from up here,” he said.
+“He'll get to see it every day 24/7."

+Jan Kasprzycki said he'd like people to know he brother was "a good, gentle and kind human being.”

-An after-action report released by Maui police earlier this month said 42 people were recovered from inside buildings, 39 outdoors and 15 inside vehicles.
+An after-action report released by Maui police earlier this month said 42 of the fire's victims were found inside buildings, 39 outdoors and 15 inside vehicles.
 One person was found in the ocean.
 Three others died from fire-related injuries while in a hospital.

 Most were recovered in the first three days after the flames.
 Forensic experts and cadaver dogs sifted through ash searching for bodies that may have been cremated.
 Authorities collected DNA samples from family members to identify remains.